wylie39/TMR/README.md

 ## Behaviors

-If no messages can be recommend it will return null
+If no messages can be recommend it will throw an Error.

+If there is a message with a date it will be the only message recommend on that day.

+If multiple message have the same date it will pick on at random.

 The date is captured from the users computer and compared to the one in the json without time-zone checking.